This topic is adapted from the Credo House YouTube channel.

 Thought for thought translations try and translate each thought of the original text.
 These translations focus on the concepts being taught in the Bible.
 They attempt to give a sense of how the original text would have sounded to its original hearers.
 This is done by translating the Bible in a way that sounds more like contemporary language.
 Examples of this kind of translation are the New International Version (NIV) and the New Living Translation (NLT).

 Paraphrase Bibles are just that, paraphrases of the original.
 They are attempts to make the Bible sound familiar to modern ears.
-They translate the big ideas of each passage, while altering antiquated phrases to make them seem more contemporary.
+They translate the big ideas of each passage, while altering antiquated phrases to make them sound more contemporary.
 Examples of paraphrase translations are The Message (MSG) and The Living Bible (TLB).

 - Watch the video together or invite someone to summarize the topic.